dgfitch/dittohead/src/client/README.md

 Currently, the client just stores configuration as YAML files in $PWD.

+- `presets.yaml`: List of presets.

+  Each preset has a name, the study it is for, and the "kind" of file which is the subdirectory underneath raw-data where the files end up -- for example, "eprime" or "biopac".

-- `studies.yaml`: List of studies.
-Could be the same everywhere or customized per machine.
-This file also stores the time a particular study was last ran.
+  This file could be the same everywhere or customized per machine.
+  This file also stores the time a particular preset was last ran.
+  (Put here because it's easier than maintaining linkages to a separate list when the preset's name could change...)

 - `last_users.yaml`: List of recent users per study.

   Just a quick shortcut to let people pick their name from a list, and autofill the last person when a study is selected.

 ### Notes